Simha-C/Simha-C/README.md

 <!-- - 🔭 I’m currently working on  -->

-- 🌱 I’m currently learning **Practical Ethical Hacking**, Malware Analysis as well as ReactJS
+- 🌱 I’m currently learning **Practical Ethical Hacking**, Practical Malware Analysis and Triage as well as ReactJS

 <!-- - 👯 I’m looking to collaborate on   -->